adelhor/personal_website/README.md

-# Personal Website Card
+# Personal Website

-Welcome to the repository for my personal website card, a digital hub that showcases my interests, projects, and ways to get in touch with me.
+Welcome to the repository for my personal website, a digital hub that showcases my interests, projects, and ways to get in touch with me.

 ## About the Project